jhucsf/fall2020/resources/exam3review-solutions.md

 What are some advantages of encoding the address of a called function as a relative displacement rather than an absolute address?
 What are some disadvantages?

+**Possible answer:**

+One advantage of implementing calls as relative displacements is that the call is automatically position-independent, i.e., the code can be loaded anywhere in the virtual address space, and the relative calls will work correctly.
+Main disadvantage: an addition to the instruction pointer value is required (hardware implementation is slightly more complicated than if the target address were absolute).

 **A2)** Let's say that you have a Linux executable that you don't have the source code for, and you want to change its behavior so that whenever it tries to open a file, it will be forced to look in a particular directory.
 For example, if the process wants to open the file `foobar.txt`, it will actually open `/tmp/look_here/foobar.txt`.
 What would be an easy way to accomplish this that doesn't require any modifications to the executable or any system libraries?
 You may assume that all files will be opened via calls to the `open` function in the shared C library, which is a wrapper for the `open` system call.

+**Possible answer:**

+Implement a shared library that defines an `open` function which does the desired transformation on the pathname, and then calls the "real" `open` system call, either by calling the wrapper function in the shared C library (`dlopen` and `dlsym` can be used to get the address of this function), or by using a `syscall` instruction.
+This shared library can then be interposed using `LD_LIBRARY_PATH`, so that calls to `open` in the executable are redirected to the "instrumented" version of `open` in the shared library we created.

 ## B. Exceptions and processes